ProfMoo/home/infrastructure/README.md

 To add new nodes with new disks:

-1. Run `vgcreate` to that the disks show up in Proxmox
+1. Create LVM-Thin storage pool for the new disk
-2. Create LVM-Thin storage pool for the new disk
+2. Assign new nodes to that disk